luisfredgs/Awesome-machine-learning/README.md

 This repository compiles several knowledge sources about Data Science and Machine Learning.
-The list contains videos, blog posts, textbooks, GitHub, and more.
+The curated list contains videos, blog posts, textbooks, GitHub, and more.
 If you find this repository helpful, please consider giving it a star!
 Your support will help me to improve and maintain this project.
 Thank you! 🌟🌟🌟🌟🌟

+If you want to contribute to this list (please do), send me a pull request or [contact me](https://www.linkedin.com/in/luisfredgs).

 ## High-quality FREE courses on Youtube